UPDATED JAN 2023

-Luckily, Halifax provides a generous handful of sledding options for outdoor enthusiasts of all ages and skill levels.
+Luckily, Halifax and surrounding areas provides a generous handful of sledding options for outdoor enthusiasts of all ages and skill levels.
 And unlike some other provinces that have by-laws in place to deter sledding in undesignated areas, Halifax is pretty much open for exploring.

-From many hidden gems to some of the most popular runs, here are Halifax’s most noteworthy sledding hills followed by a map of many of the city’s favourite hills.
+From a few hidden gems to some of the most popular runs, here are Halifax’s most entertaining sledding hills followed by a map of many of the city’s favourite hills.

 - Halifax downtown: Citadel Hill – Without a doubt, one of the most popular sledding hills in Halifax, with easy parking and local cafes to enjoy a treat after your energetic workout.